MafiaHub/OpenMF-Archived/CONTRIBUTING.md

    - Stick to our **code formatting style** (the same as in [OpenMW](https://wiki.openmw.org/index.php?title=Code_Formatting_Conventions)) and good programming practices (descriptive identifiers etc.).
    - Use Git best practices (commit often, write [descriptive and well-formatted](https://chris.beams.io/posts/git-commit/) commit messages).
 5. Make a [pull request](https://help.github.com/articles/about-pull-requests/).
    - You can (and are encouraged to) make a PR even if you're not finished yet so that we can see what you're working on, can give you feedback and discuss your code.
-In such case, prepend the PR title with [DON'T MERGE] or similar (e.g. `[DON'T MERGE YET] Add my feature`).
+In such case, label the title with `Don't merge!`.
 6. Wait for discussion and reviews, address any issues before the merge.
 You may want to [squash](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) some smaller commits together if there is too many of them etc.

 **When in doubt, take a look at similar projects' approach** ([OpenMW](https://github.com/OpenMW/openmw), [OpenRW](https://github.com/rwengine/openrw) etc.).